V4M0N0S/php-web-template/README.md

 ## Current features
 <p align="justify">
   Written in PHP and easy to extend.
 Just copy index.php to a new file and rename it.
-So you can fast and easy a simple website with PHP in frontend, and bootstrap 4 as CSS framework.
+So you can fast and easy deploy a simple website with PHP in frontend, and bootstrap 4 as CSS framework.
 It contains Google Analytics, Facebook SDK and a cookie accept police.
 Some updates comming soon.
 </p>

 ```bash